 Los Altos Hills, California

 Welcome to The City of Los Altos Hills’ website for elder abuse and neglect attorney, Ben Yeroushalmi.
-Here at the Law Offices of Ben Yeroushalmi, we are dedicated to protecting the rights of the elderly, especially those who are in assisted living facilities and nursing homes.
+Here at Yeroushalmi Law, we are dedicated to protecting the rights of the elderly, especially those who are in assisted living facilities and nursing homes.
 Older adults in these types of facilities are especially vulnerable to adverse outcomes due to poor care provided by facility staff.

 Los Altos Hills is an affluent and beautiful area located in Santa Clara County.
 It is known as one of the wealthiest towns in the United States and was included in Forbes’ 2014 list of America’s most expensive places to live.
 The population of the city was 7,922, according to the 2010 United States Census.
 There are 32 assisted living facilities and 4 nursing homes near Los Altos Hills.